 A beautiful and secluded indoor setting for weddings, birthday parties, special events and corporate retreats.
 Including seating for 80, a full kitchen, a sprawling deck and a gorgeous view of Lake Springfield.
 Call for rental rates.
 Boathouse also includes boat rentals, gift shop, restrooms and park offices.

 Things To Do

-Paddlers will use the James River Linear Park Water Trail as the trail route, which runs approximately 4.5-miles one way, along the Springfield Nature and Conservation Center and Galloway Creek, to Creighton Beach.
+Paddlers will use the James River Water Trail as the trail route, which runs approximately 4.5-miles one way, along Lake Springfield and the James River passing Springfield Conservation Nature Center, Galloway Creek and Creighton Access.
 Renters must be 18 years of age, with minors accompanied by an adult.
-All participants must sign a waiver and wear provided life jackets.

 Hilltop Pavilion (Picnic Shelter & Playground)

 Contact Lake Springfield Boathouse at 417-891-1550 to schedule your family picnic, reunion, or special event at the secluded and beautifully shaded Northwoods Pavilion.
 You can rent the Northwoods Pavilion for $50/four hours or $100/eight hours.

 Abundant wildlife includes deer, turkey and waterfowl.
 Look for eagles in winter months.

 Lake Springfield Park TrailA 1.4-mile wood chip trail beginning near the boat launch, with quarter-mile trail markers.
 Follows a portion of the Greater Ozark Audubon Trail, then branches off through the wood to the Northwoods Pavilion before passing through prairie and connecting with the James River Greenway Trail.
 Built in partnership with Volunteers for Outdoor Missouri.
 View trail map [PDF].